micworg/stir/README.md

 ## API commands

-Command are colon separated an can be send via USB/Serial
+Commands are colon separated an can be send via USB/Serial

 |Command|Description|
 |:------|:----------|